volodymyrhudyma/blog/content/blog/react-antipatterns-props-in-initial-state.md

 };
 ```

-In the above example, we pass an **initialValue** that is changed after one second from "*Initial value*" to "*Changed value*".
+In the above example, an **initialValue** is passed, which is changed from "*Initial value*" to "*Changed value*" after one second.

-If you run an application and check what value would end up in the **input** element after a second, you will notice that it is still "*Initial value*", even though it has changed in the parent component.
+If you run an application and check what value is in the **input** element after one second, you will find that it is still "*Initial value*" even though it has changed in the parent component.

-This happens because the **useState** hook initializes the state only once - when the component is rendered and is unable to capture further changes in the **initialValue** prop, which is used as an argument.
+This happens because the **useState** hook initializes the state only once - when the component is rendered and is not able to capture further changes in the **initialValue** prop.

-There is the second drawback - using props to generate the state often leads to the duplication of source of truth - you don't know where the real data is.
+There is a second drawback - using props to generate the state often leads to duplication of the source of truth - you don't know where the real data is.

-## The Correct Example
+## The Correct Examples

-Now we know what is the issue with the above code, let's see a few ways to fix it.
+Now we know what the problem is with the above code, let's see a few ways to fix it.

 #### \#1 - Parent Component Needs The Value

-In case if the parent component needs the **value**, for example to send it to the API, we may want to keep the state handling inside of it and just pass the **value** and the update function down as props:
+In case if the parent component needs the **value**, for example to send it to the API, we can leave the state handling in the component and just pass the **value** and the update function as props:

 ```jsx
 const ParentComponent = () => {